AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 As part of my job at IBM, I am also familiar with some **Cloud** technologies such as IBM Cloud and Cloud Pak for Data, as well as some basic knowledge of Docker.

-i am also familiar with Stata, Excel and the basics of R.
+I am also familiar with Stata, Excel and the basics of R.

 ## Languages
-- Spanish (Native)
-- English (Full proficiency)
-- French (Intermediate)
+I love learning languages!
+I think it's beautiful how much one can learn from a place and its culture from its language.
+I am a native **Spanish** speaker.
+After living in several English-speaking countries for several years, I am fully proficient in **English**.
+I also have an intermediate level of **French** (just need to clean off the rust!).
+During the year I spent in Barcelona, I was able to learn some Catalan on my own.

 ## Interests
 - Machine Learning and Data Science